USTC-AI4EEE/PatchFormer/README.md

-## [Journal of Power Sources 2025] A Novel Patch-Based Transformer for Accurate Remaining Useful Life Prediction of Lithium-Ion Batteries
+# A Novel Patch-Based Transformer for Accurate Remaining Useful Life Prediction of Lithium-Ion Batteries

 > **Authors:**